apache/incubator-kie-kogito-runtimes/README.md

             $ git checkout -b 5.2.x
             $ git push origin 5.2.x

-* To switch back and forth from master to the release branches for all git repositories, you can use `script/branches/git-checkout-all.sh` with the drools and jbpm *release branch name*:
+* Switch back and forth from master to the release branches for all git repositories

+    * If you haven't made the branches yourself, first make sure your local repository knows about them:

+            $ droolsjbpm-build-bootstrap/script/git-all.sh fetch

+    * Use `script/branches/git-checkout-all.sh` with the drools and jbpm *release branch name*:

             $ droolsjbpm-build-bootstrap/script/branches/git-checkout-all.sh master master
             $ droolsjbpm-build-bootstrap/script/branches/git-checkout-all.sh 5.2.x 5.1.x

 Releasing from a release branch
 -------------------------------